leonZtiger/SimpleSQL/README.md

-# simpleSQL
+# SimpleSQL

-**simpleSQL** is a lightweight SQL workbench, built in Java, that offers a streamlined interface for database management.
+**SimpleSQL** is a lightweight SQL workbench, built in Java, that offers a streamlined interface for database management.
 With features like a customizable EER model editor, SQL query console, and project-based organization, simpleSQL makes it easy to design, manage, and query databases.

 ---